ddsarai/CIND820Ames/README.md

 -	Used Random Forest Regressor via sklearn feature.selection’s SelectFromModel module and tuned hyperparameters.
 -	Created a visualization of the results and examined the 71 features that were selected
 -	Used Lasso Regressor via sklearn feature.selection’s SelectFromModel module and tuned model
--	Created a visualization of the results and examined 20 features that were selected.
+-	Created a visualization of the results and examined the more than 60 features that were selected.
--	[Further fine tuning/comparison required]
+- Create a set of 40 features to serve as main feature set for modelling
+- Total SF,Heating QC,Garage Finish, Overall Qual,Overall Cond,Central Air, Year Built,Kitchen Qual,Neighborhood(15),Garage Area,Exter Qual,Foundation (3),Year Remod/Add,BsmtFin SF 1,Sale Condition_Abnormal,Mas Vnr Area,Sale Type_New,Full Bath,Sale Condition_Family,Exterior 1st_BrkFace,Bsmt Qual,Exterior 1st_AsbShng,Condition 1_PosN,Lot Area

 ## Initial Multiple Linear Regression Model & Lasso Regularized Regression
 This stage of modelling is very much an extension of the preparation/exploratory phase of the project.
 It is mainly undertaken in order to test the viability of running models on the data and testing feature selection.